-My research (see Chapter 12 of my book) shows that many if not most indigenous cultures knew the importance of setting aside a period during the year for inviting the dead to return, with terminology that translated as their own Days of the Dead.
+Many indigenous cultures knew the importance of setting aside a period during the year for inviting the dead to return, with terminology that translated as their own Days of the Dead.
 And they understood that certain liminal times were most appropriate.
-Cultures that use lunar calendars had (and in the far East, still have) these rituals a half year from the Lunar New Year (first full moon after the winter solstice): typically on the first full moon in August.
+Cultures that use lunar calendars had (and in the far East, still have) these rituals a half year from the Lunar New Year (first full moon after the winter solstice): often on the first full moon in August.
 This is what the Mexicas (as the Aztecs called themselves) did.
 Their holiday lasted for twenty days, beginning on approximately August 8th with Micailhuitontli (Small Feast of the Dead), to honor their deceased children, and ending with Huey Micailhuitl (Great Feast of the Dead), in which they honored those who died as adults.

 Samhaim, the Celtic term, had always fallen on that liminal point in the solar calendar precisely between equinox and solstice.
 This was the day when the light half of the year switched to the dark half of the year and the veil between the worlds was the thinnest, when the boundaries between the seen and unseen worlds became permeable, and the spirits of the dead walked briefly among the living to eat the foods they loved when they were alive.
 To contemporary Neo-Pagans these are still times for loving remembrance.
 They are also sacred times, when great things are possible.